AnushaNTNU/advent2024py/README.md

 ## 2025

-The update from 2025: I did not continue due to other commitments.
+The update from 2025: I did not continue due to other commitments (such as focusing on other projects).